mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 ## Control panel application - software stack

-TangoJS is just a set of APIs and widgets.
+TangoJS can be view as a set of APIs and widgets.
 To build a real application, other technologies have to be incorporated.
 TangoJS provides widgets that behave like ordinary HTML elements.
 This allows for seamless integration of TangoJS with any web framework.
-It's up to the developer to decide if he/she creates the application using Angular [@www-angular; @darwin2013angularjs], React [@www-react] or just plain DOM APIs.
+Its up to the developer to decide if he/she creates the application using Angular [@www-angular; @darwin2013angularjs], React [@www-react] or just plain DOM APIs.